Alexander Winton: Life

 Winton was born in Grangemouth, Scotland.
 His father (also named Alexander) was a marine engineer, and young Alexander followed in his father's profession.
 He emigrated to the United States in 1879.
 For three years he worked at Delameter Iron Works, and for two years thereafter as a marine engineer on ocean vessels.

 In 1891, he founded Winton Bicycle Co., and in 1897 he founded the Winton Motor Carriage Company, a year after he had built his first motorcar.
 In July 1897 Winton embarked on one of the first long-distance journeys by car in America, traveling from Cleveland to New York City over the course of nine days.
 The purpose of the journey was twofold: Winton wanted to prove the reliability of his automobile, and he also sought to entice investors and enhance publicity.
 Winton took a similar and better-publicized journey in 1899.

 On March 4, 1898, Winton sold a car to Robert Allison of Port Carbon, Pennsylvania, for approximately $1000.
 The transaction is considered one of the first commercial sales of a domestic gas-powered vehicle in America.

 Another early Winton customer was James Ward Packard.
 Purportedly, after being disappointed by the quality and performance of his Winton automobile, Packard contacted Winton to express his concerns, and provide suggestions and improvements.
-Winton then challeged him to build a better car.
+Winton then challenged him to build a better car.
 The affronted Packard did so, establishing the Packard Motor Car Company in 1899.